-If you’ve ever looked at –or more accurately—through—a piece of acrylic furniture, you have one person in particular to thank.
-That man is Charles Hollis Jones, American artist and furniture designer.
-Jones has worked with many high-profile clients including Sylvester Stallone, Arthur Elrod, the Kardashians, Frank Sinatra, Diana Ross, architect John Lautner, Tennessee Williams Paul László and Lucille Ball.
-Ball was an ardent fan of Charles Hollis Jones furniture and throughout the years ordered several items, including many pieces for her dressing room at Desilu Studios where her sitcom was filmed.
-He has created over 1,000 designs over his fifty-year career, and has brought to life a unique aesthetic that is part modernism, part over the top opulence, and part Midwest apple pie.
+If you’ve ever looked —through—a piece of plastic furniture, you have one person to thank for.
+Charles Hollis Jones, American artist and furniture designer.
+Jones has worked with a lot of high profile clients including Stallone, Arthur Elrod, Kardashians, Frank Sinatra, Diana Ross, architect John Lautner, Tennessee Williams Paul László and Lucille Ball.
+She was an ardant fan of Charles Hollis Jones furniture and ordered several items including many pieces for her dressing room at Desilu Studios where the sitcom was filmed.
+He created over 1,000 designs over his 50-year career, and brought to life a esthetic thats part modernism over the top opulence, and Midwest Apple Pie.

 Charles Hollis Jones

 Charles Hollis Jones was born in Bloomington, Indiana in 1945.
-His mother was a quilt maker and his father was in the lumber business and sold house designs—“a ranch, a split level and a two story”.
-Apparently watching his father remove and replace the roofs and walls while restoring one of Indiana’s many covered bridges gave Jones the idea to design a lampshade.
-“I saw so many bridges exposed to the bones of their frames,” Jones recalls.
-It gave him an understanding of the underlying structural and an appreciation of the stark beauty and strength revealed in a bridge’s complex, uncovered forms.
+Mother was a quilt maker and Father was in the lumber business and sold house designs a ranch, a split level and a two story.
+Apparently watching his father remove and replace the roofs and walls while restoring covered bridges gave Jones the idea to design the lampshade.
+“I saw many bridges exposed to the bones Jones recalls.
+It gave him understanding of underlying structural and an appreciation of stark beauty and strength revealed in a bridge’s complex, uncovered forms.

 What came after is history.
-He moved to Los Angeles at the age of 16 after previously meeting Roide on a vacation there.
-At that time, plastic and acrylic were not commonly thought of as materials for upscale furniture, but Hollis Jones was about to change all that.
-He saw great potential in the material.
-After several years of a job as driver and delivery boy for Hudson-Rissman, he eventually began creating pieces for the firm, and designing furniture and domestic goods for Roide Enterprises, a Los Angeles acrylic business that retailed its designs at high-end department stores such as Bullock’s Wilshire, as well as some of the world’s most renowned showrooms.
-In the mid 1970s he opened his atelier CHJ Designs on Melrose Avenue in Los Angeles’ fashionable design district.
+He moved to Los Angeles at 16 after previously meeting Roide, on a vacation there.
+At that time, plastic and acrylic were not materials for upscale furniture, but Hollis Jones change all that.
+He saw potential in plastic.
+After several years of a job as driver and delivery boy for Hudson-Rissman, he began creating pieces, and designing furniture and domestic goods for Roide Enterprises, a Los Angeles business that retailed its designs at high-end department stores s as well as some of the world’s showrooms.
+In the mid 1970s he opened his CHJ Designs on Melrose in Los Angeles’ fashionable district.

-Admiring the optical qualities of glass but finding the material too fragile, he developed a signature style recognized for its elemental and elegant geometric shapes—circles, squares, and rectangles—in precise and refined combinations.
-Years of research, experimentation, and innovation resulted in proprietary manufacturing processes in which he mastered the art of bending, stretching, twisting, joining, and casting acrylic into illusionistic furniture and accessories.
-By exploiting the optical properties of clear acrylic and by outlining the contours of his transparent constructions in reflective polished nickel, chrome, or brass frames he created furniture and accessories that were at home in both domestic and public spaces.
+Admiring the optical qualities of glass but the material was too fragile, he developed a signature style recognized for its elemental and elegant geometric shapes—circles, squares, and rectangles in precise and refined combinations.
+Years of research experimentation and innovation resulted in manufacturing processes in which he mastered the art of bending, stretching twisting joining and casting acrylic into illusionistic furniture shapes and accessories.
+By exploiting the optical properties of clear acrylic and by outlining the contours of his transparent constructions in reflective polished nickel, chrome, of brass frames he created furniture accessories that were both domestic and public spaces at home.

-Notable art critics, with whom he was well received, and Hollywood celebrities began to take notice of his work.
-He had a revolutionary, conceptual approach to designing furniture: to never think of the accepted word for a piece, ie “table”.
-If one did not have in mind what had already been built, then the mind was free to come up with an innovative solution.
-One that may or may not include four legs.
+Notable art critics, he was well received, and Hollywood began to notice.
+He had a revolutionary conceptual approach to designing furniture: to never think of the accepted word for a piece.
+If one did not have in mind what had already been built, then mind was free to come up with an innovative solution.
+One that may include four legs.

 Lucite Rocker, 1970